 More than half of the U.S. population now lives in car-dependent suburbs.
 Cumulatively, we drive 3 trillion miles each year.
 The average miles traveled per capita is increasing rapidly, and the transportation sector now accounts for one-third of all U.S. carbon emissions.

 Another one-fifth of U.S. carbon emissions comes from the residential sector.
 Average home sizes have increased dramatically in recent decades, as has the accompanying footprint of each home.
 Suburban sprawl contributes significantly to deforestation, reducing the capacity of the planet to absorb the increased CO2 we emit.
 Due to a dramatic decrease in household size, from 3.1 persons per home in 1970 to 2.6 in 2000, homebuilding is outpacing the population growth that is driving it.
 More Americans are driving farther to reach bigger homes with higher heating and cooling demands and fewer people per household than ever before.
 All of these trends exacerbate the carbon footprint inherent in the basic energy needs of a burgeoning U.S. population.

-Time is short, but it not too late to stop runaway global warming.
-Economy-wide reduction of greenhouse gas emissions to a level that brings atmospheric CO2 back from 386 parts per million to 350 or less, scaling back first-world consumption patterns, and long-term population reduction to ecologically sustainable levels will solve the global warming crisis and move us to toward a healthier, more stable, post-fossil fuel, post-growth addicted society.
+Time is short, but it is not too late to stop the climate crisis.
+Economy-wide reduction of greenhouse gas emissions to a level that brings atmospheric CO2 back from 386 parts per million to 350 or less, scaling back global north consumption patterns, and long-term population reduction to ecologically sustainable levels will solve the climate change crisis and move us to toward a healthier, more stable, post-fossil fuel, post-growth addicted society.